Electrum18/The-Fluffies/README.md

 If you are interested in drawing, programming and other activities, tell me, Electrum18, I don’t have enough time to develop alone.

-The site uses `Coffeescript` for writing interactive on the editor page
+The site uses `Typescript` as language

-`Vue.js` framework is used to manipulate elements, `Polymorph` will be used for animation calculations
+`Vue.js` framework is used to manipulate elements and `Vuetify` for UI

 For compilation used `Webpack` bandler

 ### In future plans
 - Add more `hairstyles`
-- Using the `webcamera` to capture movements to control the "avatar"
-- The ability to `create widgets` for embedding in websites and forums (iframe)
-- Adding more `accessories`
 - Adding `premium` features via donation
 - Adding `animation` and avatar manipulation tools